fabianjost/fabianjost/README.md

 - 👋 Hi, I’m @fabianjost
-- 🌱 I’m the CEO of LYTE Vapes
+- 🌱 I’m am Software Engineer
-- 💞️ We’re on a mission to help everyone live a healthier and more fulfilling life
+- 👀 My focus is Smart Contracts and Artificial Intelligence
-- 👀 We are working on some Web Development projects right now
+- 💞️ Trying to help everyone live a healthier and more fulfilling life
-- 📫 Join us on our mission...
+- 📫 Always happy to connect...

 <!---
 fabianjost/fabianjost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.